request/request/README.md

 form.append('remote_file', request('http://google.com/doodle.png'))

 // Just like always, `r` is a writable stream, and can be used as such (you have until nextTick to pipe it, etc.)
-// Alternatively, you can provide a callback (that's what this example does-- see `optionalCallback` above).
+// Alternatively, you can provide a callback (that's what this example does — see `optionalCallback` above).
 ```

 ## HTTP Authentication